ryym/node-depcop/docs/validations.md

 ## Missing module check

 This validation warns if there are one or more _missing modules_.
-It is a module which is used somewhere but not listed in `dependencies`, `devDependencies` nor `peerDependencies`.
+A missing module is a module which is used somewhere but not listed in `dependencies`, `devDependencies` nor `peerDependencies`.

 ### Example